Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3423-restore-as-an-amazon-ec2-instance-elastic-block-store-volume-or-machine-image/31232-restore-to-an-amazon-machine-image-ami.md

 * **Region**

-  You can place Amazon EC2 instances in multiple locations across the globe.
-These locations are composed of _regions_ and _Availability Zones_.
+  Amazon EC2 is hosted in multiple locations world-wide that are composed of regions and Availability Zones.
 Each region is a separate geographic area encompassing multiple, isolated locations known as Availability Zones.

-  > When you view your resources, you can only see the resources tied to the region you have specified.
-This is because regions are isolated from each other, and Amazon AWS does not replicate resources across regions automatically.
-  >
-  > Some AWS resources might not be available in all regions and Availability Zones.
-Ensure that you can create the resources you need in the desired regions or Availability Zone before launching an instance in a specific Availability Zone.
-  >
+Amazon EC2 provides you the ability to place resources, such as instances, and data in multiple locations.
+Resources are not replicated across regions unless you do so specifically.

-  > Please note that there is a charge for data transfer between regions.
+  > Note that there is a charge for data transfer between regions.
   >
   > See [Regions and Availability Zones](https://www.gitbook.com/book/yuriyshutov/restore-wizard-draft/edit#) for more information.

 * **Instance type**